 All our volunteers are students themselves, who have undergone extensive training and who understand that university life isn’t always plain sailing.

-We are an arts and health charity based at the Kentish Town Health Centre providing arts and wellbeing activities for the patients of the James Wigg and Queens Crescent Practices as well as members of the Camden community.
-Our services range from weekly activities such as Dance for Parkinson's and Baby Singalong to one off or termly arts workshops.
-Some are designed and delivered by therapists whereas others are delivered by artists and facilitators but have a therapeutic approach.
-Read about our projects.
+We are a charity supporting arts and community initiatives within Kentish Town Health Centre.
+We work in partnership with the James Wigg Practice, providing arts and wellbeing activities for the patients of the James Wigg and Queens Crescent Practices as well as members of the Camden community.
+Our services range from weekly activities such as Dance for Parkinson's and Baby Singalong to one off or termly community workshops and projects.
+Have a look at our website for more information. http://freespaceproject.org/

 With WISH Plus you can receive a package of support for Warmth, Income, Safety and Health services - WISH.
 Services include: energy efficiency improvements visits; advice for those who have benefits issues and need help with an appeal; home security checks; and help for those living with anxiety or stress.
 Read more about WISH Plus.